jpegleg/dwarven-toolbox/README.md

 done
 ```

-While pure BASH functionality could be used instead for this last example, and can be faster for some tasks, math in BASH has some odd behavior we may want to avoid.
+While pure BASH functionality could be used instead for this last example, and can be faster for some BASH tasks (what a surprise).
+But another aspect is that math in BASH has some odd behavior we may want to avoid.

 ```
 $ x=$((11111111111111111111111111 + 1))